haelmic3/decentralised-streaming/README.md

 Udp streams can choose to stream just audio just video at some resolution or tap into a recording where the audio and video is syncd.
 ### Server layout
 will determin.

+## What is the commit structure?
+I've tried feature branches.
+They were a mess.
+So I don't know what I'll do but probably this:
+ - minor changes will be increased by 0.0.1 for fixing stuff correctly
+ - major changes will be increased by 0.1.0 for adding stuff working
+ - release changes will increase by 1.0.0 done... so in your dreams
+ - forks that just fix stuff can be marked \*.[a-z].1
+ - forks that add stuff can be marked \*.[a-z].1.0
+ - forks that actualy work... lol never but they cool like [a-z].[1-4].0.0 otherwise everything is pushed to master. weird glitches can get branches so that might happen.
+They will get funky names.

 ## Why are you doing this ?
 The point of the project is to develop content delivery.
 Why?
 Because I want it.
 And because I think there's too much power in video and streaming networks and I want to provide people with more control.